felipejsm/felipe-moyses/_posts/2018-01-30-reading-plans.md

 ---
 layout: post
-title: My Reading Plan for 2018
+title: My non-technnical reading plan for 2018
 tags:
   - reading
+  - non-tech
 ---
 Hi!
 As my first post in this blog I thought it would be nice to be something more _casual_ as per se